emurphy/recruiting-exercises/shipment-generation/README.md

      function distance(zip1: string, zip2: string): number
     ```

-Your function needs to generate and output ten shipments.
-Each shipment will be sent to one of the
+Your function needs to generate and output four shipments.
+Each shipment will be sent to one warehouse and will
-warehouses and will consist of the quantity of products to be sent.
+consist of the quantity of products to be sent.

   - Example output
     ```